javajavascript/MERN-Reddit-App/README.md

 The path https://dl4422.herokuapp.com/ automatically redirects to https://dl4422.herokuapp.com/login.

 DO NOT go directly to https://dl4422.herokuapp.com/login.
 Heroku is running the back end and "faking" the front end by serving a static file.
 Because of that, all of the Heroku front end routes are actually back end routes.
 Going directly to https://dl4422.herokuapp.com/login goes to back end "/login" route instead of going to the front end "/login" route.
-Read below to see how the https://dl4422.herokuapp.com/ route is actually the back end "/" route instead of the front end "/" route.
-We cannot make the distinction between front end and back end routes on Heroku, but localhost can vai the port number.
+Read below to see how it works.
+Since we are deploying the front end and back end together on Heroku, we cannot make the distinction between the front end and back end routes.
+One potential fix is deploying the back end on Heroku and the front end on Netlify.
+Then we would have 2 routes, just like localhost's separate back end and front end.

+### Heroku Version Control

+In VSCode version control, this project may be connected to 2 repos.
+The second one is likely Heroku.
+To check repos, use the command: git remote -v.

 ### Heroku Tutorial